constellation-daq/Constellation/docs/operator_guide/tutorials/webcontrol.md

 ## Multiple Clients

 WebControl supports multiple simultaneous browser clients.
 All clients receive state updates, log entries, and metrics in real time.
-Commands sent from any client are executed on the same Constellation — there is no isolation between clients.
+Commands sent from any client are executed on the same Constellation; there is no isolation between clients.

 Each client maintains its own log level filter, sender filter, and metric subscriptions independently.